 “It would be foolish to despise tradition.
 But with our growing self-consciousness and increasing intelligence we must begin to control tradition and assume a critical attitude toward it, if human relations are ever to change for the better.
 We must try to recognize what in our accepted tradition is damaging to our fate and dignity—and shape our lives accordingly.”
 Albert Einstein

-Far too many implementations of social injustice would likely have polled quite well.
+Many instances of social injustice would likely have polled quite well early in their implementation.
 It is more likely that the results of the recent poll regarding the team’s name have more in common with the “Stockholm Syndrome” than with indifference to such an objectionable epithet.
 As Paolo Freire posited in his Pedagogy of the Oppressed, “There would be no oppressed had there been no prior situation of violence to establish their subjugation.”

 After moving the team from Boston to Washington, the original owner-and-founder of this franchise, George Preston Marshall, exhibited utter indifference for furnishing equal opportunity to people of color.
 Likely in an effort to avoid a civil rights lawsuit, the league compelled him to desegregate his team despite the owner’s long held tradition and beliefs.
 It was manifestly the right thing to do.